arbetsmyra/eslint-config/README.md

 }
 ```

-Using the `@arbetsmyra` config with other [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs).
+Using the `@arbetsmyra/eslint-config` config with other [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs).

 ```js
 {